petitmi/website-st/content/work/abtesting.md

 ### Sample Size & Parameter Assessment

 When the button is blue, the average daily click-through rate for users is 2%.
-Now, the desired increase in click-through rate with the color change to green is 0.4pp, aiming for 2.4%.
+Now, the desired increase in click-through rate with the color change to green is 0.4pp (MDE = 0.4%/2% = 20%), aiming for 2.4%.

 With a significance level (α) of 5% and statistical power (1-β) at 80%, how many samples are needed?